 He designed Powerclub to challenge the status quo, and shake up the norm, giving Australian's a higher level of transparency that was sorely lacking in the electricity market.
 By giving you access to energy at wholesale rates, Powerclub can potentially save you hundreds off your annual energy bill.

 We've also shrunk our operating costs well below that of other retailers.
-To join the Club, Members pay an annual membership fee of $39 per year (or $79 for small business) which gives them access to wholesale electricity rates, charges and operational expenses at cost.
-To support our operational costs, Powerclub charges 28.60c in the daily Supply Charge and 0.84c (less than one cent) per kWh used.
+To join the Club, Members pay an annual membership fee of $45 per year (or $90 for small businesses) which gives them access to wholesale electricity rates, charges, and operational expenses at cost.
+To support our operational costs, Powerclub charges 27.50c in the daily Supply Charge and 1.39c per kWh used.

-Here is an example of Powerclub's fee breakdown for a Member using 5,000kWh per annum on a Powerbank Home Flat Plus plan in the Citipower Network:
+Here is an example of Powerclub's fee breakdown for a Member using 5,475kWh per annum on a Powerbank Home Flat Plus plan in the United Network:

-To help Members keep a lid on the ups and downs of wholesale energy prices, Powerclub designed a buffer called Powerbank.
-Your Powerbank acts like a 'rainy day fund' so you can pay a fixed rate per kWh based on the predicted average wholesale cost of electricity.
-Your Powerbank covers the difference when wholesale prices are high, and tops back up when energy prices drop.
+To help Members keep a lid on the ups and downs of wholesale energy spot prices, Powerclub designed a buffer called Powerbank.
+Your Powerbank acts like a 'rainy day fund' so you can pay a forecast rate per kWh based on the predicted average wholesale cost of electricity.
+Your Powerbank covers the difference when wholesale spot prices are high, and tops back up when energy prices drop.

 For solar owners, Powerclub pays the wholesale value of your solar exports.
 We pay a competitive solar feed-in-tariff (FiT), and at the end of the year, we’ll review your actual wholesale export value.
 If it’s higher, which we expect it to be, we’ll pay you the difference.